ProvidenceMod/ProvidenceMod/README.md

 - One new set of items
 - One subworld (Incomplete)
 - A new class: Cleric
-- A new class: Rogue
+- A new class: Wraith

 ### Planned Content:
 - Elemental System